debpuja/Active-Directory-Bulk-User-Creation/README.md

 <p align="center">
 <img width="750" alt="4 summary setup for domain controller VM" src="https://github.com/debpuja/Active-Directory-Bulk-User-Creation/assets/163590363/b396086b-9214-42a6-b3b8-b60237f2c182">

-I will then configure the Domain Controller VM by going into Settings and adding 2 NICs (one for, NIC (Internet), and other for NIC (Internal)).
+I will then configure the Domain Controller VM by going into Settings and adding 2 NICs (one for Internet and other for Internal).
 <p align="center">
 <img width="750" alt="5 2 NICS" src="https://github.com/debpuja/Active-Directory-Bulk-User-Creation/assets/163590363/f8b6b3b3-bf1d-4e35-a240-54f455a140bb">